Dmitry-Skachkov/WEST_usage/README.md

 Make installation
 > make all

-Check that the executables are place in bin directory
+Check that the executables are placed in bin directory

 ```
 wstat.x